Certificate IV in Engineering - Fabrication

 Qualification & Recognition

-Upon successful completion of this course, you will be eligible to receive the MEM40105 Certificate IV in Engineering, a nationally recognised qualification within the engineering and manufacturing industries.
+After successfully completing this course, you will be eligible to receive the MEM40105 Certificate IV in Engineering, a nationally recognised qualification within the engineering and manufacturing industries.

 This qualification covers the skills and knowledge required for employment as a Higher Engineering Tradesperson or a Special Class Engineering Tradesperson (Fabrication) - Level II within the metal, engineering, manufacturing, and associated industries or at equivalent levels in other industries where an Engineering Tradesperson works.